 , features its own upscale surf school

-where, says advisor Yvette Godoy of Riverside, California, “their goal is to give you a ‘life-changing’ surf experience.”
+where, says advisor Yvette Godoy, “their goal is to give you a ‘life-changing’ surf experience.”

 Romantic Strolls: Hanalei Bay, Kauai, Hawaii

 Emerging from the sea millions of years before its sister islands, Kauai boasts the softest sands in the Hawaiian archipelago.
-Set on Hanalei Bay, The St. Regis Princeville Resort
+Set on Hanalei Bay, the Princeville Resort

-is fronted by a silky-soft cove which, for advisor Frank Echols of Newtown Square, Pennsylvania, “gives you a more intimate and private feeling than a long stretch of beach.”
+is fronted by a silky-soft cove which, for advisor Frank Echols, “gives you a more intimate and private feeling than a long stretch of beach.”

 Five Essential Tips for Family Travel